prohippo/pyelly/README.txt

 * disambig - disambiguation of phrases with WordNet concept information.
 * chemic   - recognition of chemical names in text

-These illustrate the many different things you can do with PyElly and also serve as a basis for comprehensive integration testing.
-Other applications will be added to the PyElly package on GitHub in the future.
+These show just a few of the many things PyElly can do for you.
+They also serve as a basis for comprehensive software integration testing.
 You may use any of them as models for building your own PyElly applications.

 PyElly is free software released under a BSD open-source license for educational and other uses.
-Be advised that the current software and documentation is still evolving, although releases after v1.1 should be more stable than preceding beta releases.
+Be advised that the current software and documentation is still evolving, although releases after v1.2 should be more stable than preceding releases.

 Release Notes: